 How does it work?

 32% of the lottery ticket price goes to charities.
-So far, players of People's Postcode Lottery have raised more than £404 million for over 60 good causes - an incredible impact.
+So far, players of People's Postcode Lottery have raised more than £50 million for good causes - an incredible impact.

 The difference it makes